So you're a local business.

 Why is this so important?

-Well, according to Google, four in five customers want search ads to be customised to their location or immediate surroundings.
+Well, according to Google, four in five customers want search ads to be customized to their location or immediate surroundings.

 Using Google My Business, searchers can quickly find your company's website, address, telephone, and other social media.